 Although researchers are scrambling to understand the virus and develop a vaccine, this strain of coronavirus could linger into the fall or become part of the contagious landscape for years to come.
 If COVID-19 or a mutated version returns year after year like the seasonal flu, reusable cloth masks will likely become part of any business’ permanent inventory.

 If there’s any good news about the post-pandemic new normal, it’s that reusable cloth masks are a reliable business expense that can be rolled into operating costs.
-But it’s crucial that industry leaders provide only high-quality protective wear and follow the guidance outlined by the Centers for Disease Control and Prevention (CDC).
+But it’s crucial that industry leaders provide only high-quality protective wear and follow the CDC guidelines and recommendations for cloth and reusable masks.

 What Types of Protective Masks are Available?